ArnaudDuhamel/Portoflio-Data-Analysis/financialAnalysis/profitable_cies/README.md

 - Revenues
 - ProfitLoss

-The ```Revenues``` entry is only for revenues coming fromm the operation of the company.
+The ```Revenues``` entry is only for revenues coming from the operation of the company.
 This leaves out extraordinary revenues such as revenues from asset liquidation.
 That's why some companies in the cleaned file have no revenues, but still have profits.

 The ```ProfitLoss``` entry is not the exclusive entry designating profits, and is not used for every companies.
 Other entries could be used such as the ```NetIncomeLoss``` entry.